Alfredo Pareja Diezcanseco: Literary works and political stance

-Pareja's cycle of narrative fiction was marked by realism and a strong connection with the history of his country (El muelle [“The Pier”], 1933; Hombres sin tiempo [“Men Without Time”], 1941; Las tres ratas [The Three Rats], 1944).
+Pareja's cycle of narrative fiction was marked by realism and a strong connection with the history of his country (El muelle ["The Pier"], 1933; Hombres sin tiempo ["Men Without Time"], 1941; Las tres ratas [The Three Rats], 1944).
 Having established a reputation as a writer both inside and outside of Ecuador, in 1944 he published an important biographical novel, The Barbaric Bonfire, about the actions and historical circumstances surrounding the life and death of General Eloy Alfaro.

-He started a new cycle of novels n 1956 with La advertencia (“The Warning") and continued with El aire y los recuerdos (“Air and Memories”; 1959) and Los poderes omnímodos (“All-embracing Powers”; 1964).
+He started a new cycle of novels n 1956 with La advertencia (“The Warning") and continued with El aire y los recuerdos ("Air and Memories"; 1959) and Los poderes omnímodos ("All-embracing Powers"; 1964).
 He was writing about the evolution of Ecuadorian society since 1925.
 Subsequently, he published the novel Las pequeñas estaturas ("Small Statures"; 1970).
-He also wrote essays: “Thomas Mann and the New Humanism” (1956) and “Essays on Essays” (1981).
+He also wrote essays: "Thomas Mann and the New Humanism" (1956) and "Essays on Essays" (1981).
 (To date his works have not been translated into English.)

 Pareja maintained a long association with the famous "Guayaquil Group" of Ecuadorian writers (José de la Cuadra, Joaquín Gallegos Lara, Demetrio Aguilera Malta, Enrique Gil Gilbert).
-He also associated with writers from other countries: Jorge Luis Borges, Juan David García Bacca, John Dos Passos, Arnold Toynbee, Julio Cortázar, Alvaro Mutis, Jorge Enrique Adoum, Benjamin Carrión, Oswaldo Guayasamín and his nephew Miguel Donoso Pareja.
+He also associated with writers from other countries: Jorge Luis Borges, Juan David García Bacca, John Dos Passos, Arnold J. Toynbee, Julio Cortázar, Alvaro Mutis, Jorge Enrique Adoum, Benjamin Carrión, Oswaldo Guayasamín and his nephew Miguel Donoso Pareja.
 The only biography about Pareja was written by the journalist and writer Francisco Febres Cordero.

 Pareja maintained periodic correspondence with American writer John Steinbeck.

 President Galo Plaza Lasso worked with Pareja in educational projects after World War II around the globe, mostly in Central and South America.